asimwe1/rust_chatapp/site/guide/index.md

 The official community support channels are [`#rocket:mozilla.org`] on Matrix and the bridged [`#rocket`] IRC channel on Libera.Chat at `irc.libera.chat`.
 We recommend joining us on [Matrix via Element].
 If you prefer IRC, you can join via the [Kiwi IRC client] or a client of your own.
+The [FAQ](../faq/) also provides answers to commonly asked questions.

 [`#rocket:mozilla.org`]: https://chat.mozilla.org/#/room/#rocket:mozilla.org
 [`#rocket`]: https://kiwiirc.com/client/irc.libera.chat/#rocket